 Unfortunately, the true test of this system will be a double edge sword.
 That is, if we have a catastrophic cold incident, it will mean a significant loss on the farm in our control acreage.
 I am still hopeful, however, that this system will work as designed and maintain warm temperatures for those protected buds and potentially in a frost event.

-I feel that we still need additional data from the study and I’m hopeful that we will be able to have some testing in the winter of ’18/’19.
+I feel that we still need additional data from the study and I’m confident that we will be able to use this system against a significant temperature event that creates additional crop loss on our controlled vineyard.